 This smoke gets trapped between the workpiece and work bed, which creates smoke stains on the back of the workpiece.

-A good exhaust system facilitates disposing of this smoke away from the cutting area, thereby enhancing the quality of the cut.
+Moreover, it is preferable to use a proper enclosure with a good exhaust system that facilitates disposing of this smoke away from the cutting area, thereby enhancing the quality of the cut.

 Challenges in Laser Cutting Plywood

 Laser cutting plywood can produce excellent results with smooth cuts and high precision, which other traditional cutting processes cannot achieve.

 However, it can throw up some challenges that you need to be wary of.